AlbertoCuadra/inverse_problems/README.md

 # Inverse problems

-A collection of inverse problems.+
+A collection of inverse problems.

 Problems included: